Welcome to Haiku Newton

 BY MARK BERNSTEIN

 Mark Bernstein is a grandfather, cook, cyclist, architect, and technical writer who has lived in Newton Centre for 40 years.
-On a beautiful spring day he noticed Poetry Newton’s call for haiku.
+On a beautiful spring day he noticed Poetry Newton’s call for Haiku.
 “I was sipping my morning coffee on the front porch,” he explains, “immersed in the quiet I love so much.
 No irritating machine noise to sour my day!"

 BY RALPH CULVER